Marin Radu: Club career

 After nine seasons spent at Argeș, Radu went to play for one season at Olt Scornicești where he worked once again with Halagian.
 Afterwards, he joined Steaua București, reuniting for a while with Halagian.
 There, in the first season he helped the team win The Double, being used by coaches Halagian and Emerich Jenei in 23 league games in which he scored seven goals.
 He also played in the Cupa României final when he was sent in the 73rd minute to replace Mihail Majearu in the 2–1 victory against Universitatea Craiova.
 In his second season spent with The Military Men he won another title, contributing with four goals in 21 appearances given to him by Jenei.
 The coach also used him in eight games in the historical 1985–86 European Cup campaign in which Radu scored one goal in the first round against Vejle.
 He then entered the field in the 112th minute to replace Victor Pițurcă in the 2–0 victory after the penalty shoot-out in the final against Barcelona.

 Afterwards, Radu returned to play for Argeș Pitești for one and a half seasons.
 Subsequently, he switched teams again, this time going to Divizia B club Inter Sibiu, helping them get promoted to the first league.
-He made his last Divizia A appearance on 22 October 1989 in Inter's 3–0 away loss to Jiul Petroșani, having a total of 385 matches with 191 goals in the competition, also totaling 23 games with four goals in European competitions.
+He made his last Divizia A appearance on 22 October 1989 in Inter's 3–0 away loss to Jiul Petroșani, totaling 385 matches with 191 goals in the competition and 23 games with four goals in European competitions.
 Radu retired after spending the 1990–91 Divizia B season at Șoimii IPA Sibiu.
 His career was affected by injuries, as he suffered three major ones which kept him off the field for about one and a half years.
 One of them occurred while he was playing for Argeș and the other two while being at Steaua.
 All of these incidents happened in games against Dinamo București and were caused by collisions with Alexandru Nicolae.

-On 25 March 2008, he was decorated by the president of Romania, Traian Băsescu for the winning of the 1985–86 European Cup with Ordinul "Meritul Sportiv" — (The Order "The Sportive Merit") class II.